-Waldorf College | 2012-2013 Catalog Forest City, Iowa
+2014-2015 Catalog Forest City, Iowa Published October, 2014 Vol. 108

-Published September, 2012 Vol. 106

-In compliance with Iowa Code § 261B.9, prior to the commencement of a course of instruction and prior to the receipt of a tuition charge or fee for a course of instruction, Waldorf College provides written disclosure to students of the following information.
+In compliance with lowa Code § 261B.9, prior to the commencement of a course of instruction and prior to the receipt of a tuition charge or fee for a course of instruction, Waldorf College provides written disclosure to students of the following information.
 This information is provided in the College Catalog, both in print and on the college's web site:

 - 1. The name or title of the course. - 2.
-A brief description of the subject matter of the course. - 3.
-The tuition charge or other fees charged for the course.
+A brief description of the subject matter of the course. - The tuition charge or other fees charged for the course.
 If a student is enrolled in more than one course, the tuition charge or fee for all courses may be stated in one sum. - 4.
-The Refund Policy for the return of the refundable portion of tuition, fees, or other charges. - 5.
-The application process for Waldorf's degree programs and the fact that completion of the course is applicable toward a degree granted by Waldorf College. - 6.
-The name of Waldorf's accrediting agency, the Higher Learning Commission of the North Central Association of Colleges and Schools, as recognized by the United States Department of Education.
+The Refund Policy for the return of the refundable portion of tuition, fees, or other charges. - The application process for Waldorf's degree programs and the fact that completion of the course is applicable toward a degree granted by Waldorf College. - The name of Waldorf's accrediting agency, the Higher Learning Commission of the North Central Association of Colleges and Schools, as recognized by the United States Department of Education.